micjahn/ZXing.Net/README.md

 0.16:
 * Silverlight 4 and 5,
 * Windows CE demo (demonstrates decoding of static images)
+* Windows Phone demo (demonstrates decoding of static images and from a camera)

 #### small example decoding a barcode inside a bitmap (.Net 2.0/3.5/4.x)
 ```csharp